The waterfall’s popularity is largely due to the ease with which it can be reached.

 While not an official park site, it’s just a couple of miles from the Linville Falls Visitor Center and Linville Gorge.

-The campsites here still have the classic camping feel, with picnic tables, fire rings, and grills.
+The campgrounds here still have the classic camping feel, with picnic tables, fire rings, and grills.
 The grounds have lots of trees, and there’s a camp store on-site for basic camping and hiking essentials.

 Linville Falls Lodge & Cottages